Arora-Dhruv/data-512/data-512-a1/README.md

 ## Features
 1. This project contain reusable code to query wikipedia traffic data via api calls and output into json folder.
-2. The json files are combined and cleaned for further analysis.
+2. The json files are combined and cleaned and dumped into csv folder for further analysis.
-3. The time-series chart is plotted to show traffice over time by differenct access sites such as dekstop, mobile and overall.
+3. The time-series chart is plotted to show traffic over time by differenct access sites such as dekstop, mobile and overall.

 ## Final Visualization
 ![Wikipedia Page View Trend](wikipedia%20pageview%20trend%20over%20time%20plot.png)